benelnekave/campaign_manager/ReadMe.md

 ﻿
+This is my first NodeJS project, I'm a java devloper so I might have java practices and conventions along the project.
 This project was programmed with Express-Node.js web application framework.
 Please follow the instractions:
 1. In cmd-windows/bash-linux shell navigate to campaign_manager folder you downloaded from github.